 R&D generally looks to the overall quality of the proposal.
-You must describe the project and its importance to your discipline or academic field in language comprehensible to readers who are not experts in your area of specialty.
+You must describe the project and its importance to your discipline or academic field, in language comprehensible to readers who are not experts in your field.
 Specifically, projects should have high intrinsic value and intellectual or creative merit -- posing a significant question, exploring an important issue, addressing a challenging problem, or expressing an artistic idea.

 - Projects should also hold out the promise of making worthwhile contributions to your field or discipline.

 - Projects should be well-conceived, with achievable goals, a realistic schedule, and an accurate budget.

 Write a brief (not more than 2-3 pages) description of the project.
 This description should include: